rogercarelli/Analyses-BikeShareApp/README.md

 * Remove any rows with empty values.
 * Create a column with the ride duration in seconds.
-  * If the duration is more than 24 hours or less than 5 minutes, the row was removed.
+  * If the duration is more than 24 hours or less than 60 seconds, the row was removed.

 The steps above yielded a 4+ million rows dataset which were saved into a SQL database separated in three tables.
 All the steps taken for merging, cleaning and analyzing data was uploaded at GitHub for public access.